The Hon Justice John Eric MIDDLETON

 He was appointed Part-time Commissioner to the Australian Law Reform Commission effective 28 November 2012.

 He graduated from the University of Melbourne as Bachelor of Laws (First Class Honours) and from the University of Oxford as Bachelor of Civil Law (First Class Honours).
 He was the Winter Williams Scholar (University of Oxford (1976)).

 He was admitted to practice as a barrister and solicitor of the Supreme Court of Victoria in 1976.
 After serving as Associate to Sir Ninian Stephen, then Justice of the High Court of Australia, he was called to the Bar in 1979 where he practised predominantly in Constitutional and Administrative Law, Resources Law and Commercial Law.

 He was appointed one of Her Majesty's Counsel for the State of Victoria in 1991 and subsequently became Chairman of the Victorian Bar Council.

-His extra curial activities include being a Council Member of The University of Melbourne, a member of The American Law Institute, a Fellow of the Australian Academy of Law, Member of the Editorial Board of The Journal of the Intellectual Property Society of Australia and New Zealand, member of the ACICA Advisory Board and President of the Oxford Society in Victoria.
+His extra curial activities include being a former Council Member of The University of Melbourne, a member of The American Law Institute, a Fellow of the Australian Academy of Law, Member of the Editorial Board of The Journal of the Intellectual Property Society of Australia and New Zealand, a member of the Australian Centre for International Commercial Arbitration Advisory Board and Judicial Liaison Committee and Patron of the Oxford Society in Victoria.